App To Open Archived Messages Mac

 APPLESCRIPT

 Listing 13-9AppleScript: Example of a handler with labeled parametersdisplay of 'There's not enough available space.
-Would you like to continue?' over {'Don't Continue', 'Continue'}
+Would you like to continue?' over {'Don't Continue', 'Continue'}to display of theErrorMessage over theButtonsdisplay dialog theErrorMessage buttons theButtonsend display

 For additional information about this style of handler, see Handlers with Labeled Parameters in AppleScript Language Guide.